rodrigosetti/biotopia/README.md

   * key particles - dark yellow pixels.
 They are the only source of reproduction.

-Each creature is born with a limited amount of energy, and at each simulation cycle, this energy is decreased by an amount (default is 1).
+Each creature is born with a limited amount of energy, and at each simulation cycle, this energy is decreased by a fixed amount (default is 1).
 When the creature's energy reaches zero, it dies.

 In order to rise its energy level, the creature must walk over the space and